 We all are familiar with the proverb that Prevention is better than cure but in the case of coronavirus, prevention is the only cure.
 People are receiving a lot of preventive advice, both good and bad, from all around the world through various channels.
 However, the dilemma here is which advice is true and which one is fake?
-In my opinion, we should only follow the advice and instructions given by the government, healthcare departments, doctors and family physicians of our respective areas.
+In my opinion, we should only follow the advice and instructions given by the government, healthcare departments, doctors, and family physicians in our respective areas.

-Coronavirus is spreading rapidly and has lead to the death of many individuals worldwide.
+Coronavirus is spreading rapidly and has led to the death of many individuals worldwide.
 And the best way to prevent and slow down transmission is to be well informed about the COVID-19, its symptoms, causes, and how it spreads.

 People infected with coronavirus experience mild to moderate respiratory illness and generally recover with the help of currently available symptomatic treatment, while a few require special treatments.
-Senior citizens and people with underlying medical problems such as pneumonia, cardiovascular disease, diabetes, chronic respiratory disease, and cancer are at an increased risk to develop serious illness.
+Senior citizens and people with underlying medical problems such as pneumonia, cardiovascular disease, diabetes, chronic respiratory disease, and cancer are at an increased risk to develop serious illnesses.